Ezili Dantor: Worship

-Haitian Mythology
+Haitian mythology

-In Haitian mythology, there are multiple spiritual entities, or lwa, that work between this world (the mortal world) and the divine world.
-The Ezili is the Rada spirit that personifies different aspects of womanhood.
-Ezili Freya represents romantic love and erotic sexuality, while Ezili Danto represents the hardworking and sometimes angry mother.
-In Haitian society, Ezili Danto strongly resonates with lower class women.
+In Haitian mythology, there are multiple spiritual entities, or lwa, that work between the mortal world and the divine world.
+Ezili are feminine spirits that personify different aspects of womanhood.
+Ezili Freda is a Rada Loa who represents romantic love and erotic sexuality, while Ezili Dantor is Petro and represents the hardworking and sometimes angry mother, although she is also known to take on lovers of her own.
+Ezili Dantor is believed to have children of her own in some stories, such as Ti-Jean Petwo, and is a fervid protector of the youth and the marginalized.